mzc796/marionette_onos/README.md

    Open another terminal
    ```cd marionette_onos```
    ```./topo_poison.sh 7```
-NOTE: 7 is the last digit of onos-3's ip address which means we want to attack from onos-3
+NOTE: 7 is the last digit of onos-3's IP address which means we want to attack from onos-3

 3. See the attack consequence
 Wait for a second and refresh the UIs.